oktadev/spring-boot-ionic-example/DEMO.md

 ## Deploy to a Mobile Device

-It’s pretty cool that you’re able to develop mobile apps with Ionic in your browser.
-However, it’s nice to see the fruits of your labor and see how awesome your app looks on a phone.
-It really does look and behave like a native app!

 To see how your application will look on different devices you can run `ionic serve --lab`.
 The `--lab` flag opens opens a page in your browser that lets you see how your app looks on different devices.

 ### iOS

 To emulate or deploy to an iOS device, you’ll need a Mac and a fresh installation of [Xcode](https://developer.apple.com/xcode/).
 If you’d like to build iOS apps on Windows, Ionic offers an [Ionic Package](http://ionic.io/cloud#packaging) service.

 Make sure to open Xcode to complete the installation.

-To make your app iOS-capable, add support for it using the following command.

 ```
 ionic platform add ios